Eryngium

 Eryngium is a genus of flowering plants in the family Apiaceae.
 There are about 250 species.
 The genus has a cosmopolitan distribution, with centres of diversity in the western Mediterranean, South America and Mexico.
 Common names include eryngo and sea holly (though not to be confused with true hollies, of the genus Ilex).
+Less commonly known as sea thistle, although they are not true thistles (family Asteraceae).

 These are annual and perennial herbs with hairless and usually spiny leaves.
 The dome-shaped umbels of steely blue or white flowers have whorls of spiny basal bracts.
 European and Asian species tend to be native to dry, rocky and coastal areas, and the American species are native to often damp grasslands.

 In the language of flowers, they represent admiration.

 Systematics

 Taxonomic history

 The genus name Eryngium was established by Linnaeus in 1753 where he mentioned eight species, including two from America (E. aquaticum, E. foetidum).
-Linnaeus, in Genera Plantarum (1754), cited his source of the name Eryngium as being from Joseph Tournefort’s Institutiones rei herbariae (1700).
+Linnaeus, in Genera Plantarum (1754), cited his source of the name Eryngium as being from Joseph Tournefort's Institutiones rei herbariae (1700).
 The name itself has an Ancient Greek origin as eryggion (ερυγγιον).

-Prior to the nomenclatural establishment of Eryngium by Linnaeus, plants that can be recognised as belonging to the genus were mentioned by Theophrastus (371–287BC), Pedanius Dioscorides (40–90AD), Otto Brunfels (1532) and Leonhart Fuchs (1543).
+Prior to the nomenclatural establishment of Eryngium by Linnaeus, plants that can be recognised as belonging to the genus were mentioned by Theophrastus (371–287 BC), Pedanius Dioscorides (40–90 AD), Otto Brunfels (1532) and Leonhart Fuchs (1543).
 Early mentions of American species were made by Francisco Hernández de Toledo (1651) and Leonard Plukenet (1692).

 After Linnaeus, a major treatment of the genus was made by Jean-Baptiste Lamarck (1798) who mentioned 25 species, and Antonio José Cavanilles (1800, 1801) who described at least seven species, six of which were from America.
 The first monograph of the genus was by François-Étienne de La Roche (1808), which covers 50 species.
 In the 19th century further European and Asian species were described by Pierre Edmond Boissier and Augustin Pyramus de Candolle, and American species by Adelbert von Chamisso, Joseph Decaisne, William Jackson Hooker, August Grisebach, Willis Linn Jepson and Rodolfo Amando Philippi.
 In 1913 Karl F.A.H.
 Wolff published a major revision of the genus, discussing 196 species which he allocated to 34 sections while also recognising a division between Old World (Europe and Asia) and New World (America and Australia) species.
 The understanding of American species was further enhanced by Mildred E. Mathias (1906–1995) and Lincoln Constance (1909–2001) who published a synopsis of North American species (Mathias & Constance 1941) and described a total of 18 species from North and South America.

 More recently, Arno Wörz has made a major contribution to the understanding of the genus with his revision of European, Asian and African species (Wörz 2011) and his checklist of all species (Wörz 1999).